CalebK33/PyRend/docs/input.rst

 Overview
 --------

 The input submodule of PyRend allows the control over windows keybindings, mouse input, listening for global keypresses and some other window functions.
 The input submodule is very useful in combination with the overlay, as you can manage keybinds for games or GUIs, manipulate the mouse and more.
+No functions require administrator access/run with administrator.

 **Features:**